reapp/new-site/source/components.md

 - `right` content on the right, handles icon animations for you
 - `children` content in the middle.

-or just use `children` with a three-arity array.
+or just use `children` with a ternary array.

 ```
 propTypes: {